hotwax/oms-documentation/troubleshooting/hotwax/pre-orders/inaccurateInventoryComputation.md

 HotWax is encountering issues accurately reflecting product availability, notably during pre-orders for specific items.
 The problem arises when HotWax depends on Shopify for inventory data, resulting in products being inaccurately displayed as in stock when they are, in fact, out of stock.

-## Brief Summary
-HotWax is encountering issues accurately reflecting product availability, notably during pre-orders for specific items.
-The problem arises when HotWax depends on Shopify for inventory data, resulting in products being inaccurately displayed as in stock when they are, in fact, out of stock.

 ## Explanation